daniloqueiroz/nsync/docs/architecture.md

 # Components

-* File Scanner:
+* Analyzer:

-    Do full folder scan and add files to synchronization queue Register Directories to watch and add files to synchronization queue Send full scans to sanitizer - so it can remove old files
+    Analyzes local folders - watch directories trees for  files changes and do full folder scan, firing LocalFile event.

-* Synchronizer:
+* Sync Arbiter:

-    Consumes the files from the files from synchronization queue Updates local database (record file, path, md5, last modification, size) Implements update heuristics
+    Consumes the LocalFile events, updates local file metadata information (file path, md5, last modification, size), and decide whether to fire FileTransfer events.

 * Storage:

-    Takes care of the persistence logic
-    Creates/Updates the File Index
-    Writes the file and the index to the File Storage
+    Support for specific storage backend - do the actual file transfer.
+Fires TransferStatus events.

+* NBus:

+    Message bus used for communication between the modules above.
+Takes care of coroutine initialization and so on.

+* Application:

+    Provide entry point for implement Use Cases operations.
+    Consume and execute AppCommands.

 * CLI/GUI: